jcumbicosr/libinsitu/doc/CONVENTION.md

 # Dimensions

-Each file should have only two dimensions :
+Each file should have only one dimension  :
 - Unlimited dimension for time, named **time**
-- A fixed dimension of 20 or more, for the station name, named freely.

 # Variables